( This partnership between UKaid Sakchyam and Bank of Kathmandu has concluded successfully )

 The new bank branches cater to the various banking needs of the local population – a majority of whom belong to the Tharu and other disadvantaged groups.
 Women and farmers will have access to a number of segment-specific financial products that the bank will offer; agro business firms, Small and Medium Enterprises (SMEs) and Micro, Small and Medium Enterprises (MSMEs) will be able to benefit from existing and new financial products that will be designed to meet specific and seasonal needs; general households will have a trusted financial institution to receive and route their remittance, along with various saving options.

-Under this partnership, BOK has disbursed GBP 11.81 million in loans, collected GBP 6.42 million in savings and expanded outreach to 23,884 customers.
+Under this partnership, BOK has disbursed NPR 1.6 billion in loans, collected NPR 898 million in savings and expanded outreach to 23,884 customers.